tvgrabbers/sourcematching/README.md

 # sourcematching
 sourcematching.json for tv_grab_nl_py version 2

-The datafile used by tv_grab_nl_py version 3
+The json data and source files for tvgrabpyAPI

-And the json data files for tvgrabpyAPI
+The json struct files used by test_json_struct in the DataTreeGrab package